arras-energy/gridlabd/docs/Module/Pypower/Load.md

 # Example

-The following example implements a constant power load with a power factor of 0.995 that turns on only in the second half of each hour.
+The following example implements a constant power load at 10kW that turns on only in the second half of each hour.

 `example.glm`:
 ~~~